 The CHS seeks up to six Harvard College students to serve as Teaching Fellows (TFs) for the CHS High School Summer Program (HSSP) in Greece.
 TFs will support the HSSP faculty members and participate in planning, coordinating, and teaching a two-week seminar.
 The first phase of the internship will be preparation in Cambridge, MA, during the spring semester, and the second phase will be the seminar itself in Nafplio.

 Phase one: Preparation (March–June, 2023)

 The first phase of the internship focuses on the preparation of the seminar, during the spring of 2021.
 Several meetings will be arranged over zoom and the TFs will work together to prepare the course syllabus under the guidance of the Program Director and the faculty members.
 The TFs will compile the texts that the students will study, build the syllabus and seminar plans, and prepare the participant high school students' daily activities.
 The TFs will also participate in the selection of the high school students.

 - Teaching the high school students and guiding their reading activities and study hours

 - Planning group activities, simulation games, and discussions

 - Evaluating assignments

 - Helping the students design research projects and prepare final presentations

 - Reviewing the days' activities as a team, along with the program's faculty members and

 - Organizing the program's closing event.

 About the High School Summer Program Seminar

-The seminar, entitled “Introduction to the Study of Humanity,” introduces high school students to the foundations of the social sciences and covers topics such as the different types of human societies, the factors that lead to social change, the relationship between morality and politics, and the role of exonomics, gender, and religion in today’s world.
+The seminar, entitled "Introduction to the Study of Humanity," introduces high school students to the foundations of the social sciences and covers topics such as the different types of human societies, the factors that lead to social change, the relationship between morality and politics, and the role of nationalism, ethnicity, and religion in today’s world.
 The seminar relies heavily on student participation, class discussion, writing assignments, presentations, simulation games, and independent research.

 For more information about the High School Summer Program, visit its webpage.